jdonald/pyturtlebot/README.md

 This will launch all of the ROS programs required to have the turtlebot up and running.
 If you get some errors about unloading nodelets, ROS may have been starting on boot.
 Stop it so you can run it locally by running `sudo service ros stop` before invoking the above `roslaunch` command.

+On ROS Kinetic with Xenial, jupyter defaults to Python 3, so we need to configure our environment to list Python 2 as an available kernel:

+    $ mkdir -p ~/.ipython/kernels/python2
+    $ cat > ~/.ipython/kernels/python2/kernel.json
+    {
+        "display_name": "Python 2",
+        "language": "python",
+        "argv": [
+            "python2",
+            "-c", "from ipykernel.kernelapp import main; main();",
+            "-f", "{connection_file}"
+        ],
+        "codemirror_mode": {
+            "version": 3,
+            "name": "ipython"
+        }
+    }
+    ^D

-Next run the ipython notebook in another terminal:
+Next run the jupyter notebook in another terminal:

     $ source ~/pyturtlebot/build/devel/setup.bash
     $ jupyter notebook --port=5555 --ip=* --notebook-dir=~/pyturtlebot/notebooks